teamhanko/hanko/frontend/elements/README.md

   shadow: true,                  // Set to false if you do not want the web component to be attached to the shadow DOM.
   injectStyles: true,            // Set to false if you do not want to inject any default styles.
   enablePasskeys: true,          // Set to false if you do not want to display passkey-related content.
   translations: null,            // Additional translations can be added here.
-English is used by default.
+English is used when the option is not
+                                 // present or set to `null`, whereas setting an empty object `{}` prevents the elements
+                                 // from displaying any translations.
-  translationsLocation: "/i18n", // The URL or path where the translation files are located
+  translationsLocation: "/i18n", // The URL or path where the translation files are located.
   fallbackLanguage: "en",        // The fallback language to be used if a translation is not available.
 };